 This application processes and tracks all requests for background checks for businesses, schools, adoption agencies, adult care, apartment complexes, and others through a web interface.
-This year, CATS was integrated with an external electronic notary public service, and work is nearing completion on integration with the Department's new Accounts Receivable/Billing and online payment systems.

 DATA WAREHOUSE:

 This application continues to provide up to date, accurate reporting for several Divisions in the agency.
 Work continues to expand the warehouse's physical footprint and to add more transactional data from other production systems.
 This year, an additional 45 reports were added to the warehouse, with work now focused on accounting reports for the agency's new Accounts Receivable/Billing and On-line Payments system.